You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 You don’t start off playing a concerto on the piano from memory.
 You earn the right after mastering the foundations and repeated practice.

 Consider this shift in how you spend your time over the course of your bar prep.
-But, of course, adjust for your situation accordingly.
+Of course, adjust for your situation accordingly.
 You are the dean of your own studies.
-This is just one example.
 There are a million ways to make it work.

 3) Figure out how much time you’ll need.